Neotron-Compute/Neotron-Pico/README.md

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

+Please note that the models provided in the `3dmodels` directory are from various manufacturers.
+Terms and conditions for the use of the models remain with the original manufacturer.

 ## Contribution Agreement

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.